 - In the Tales from the Darkside: The Movie a man meets a woman after surviving a gargoyle attack.
 The Gargoyle doesn't kill him on the Promise not to tell anyone.
-Years later he tells the woman now happily his wife with children. it's revealed the woman IS the Gargoyle who sadly kills him because he broke the promise and takes their children also gargoyles to live in sadness.
+Years later he tells the woman who is now happily his wife, with children. it's revealed the woman is the Gargoyle who sadly kills him because he broke the promise, and takes their children also gargoyles to live in sadness.

 - Elvira for Elura in Elvira's Haunted Hills.